Jessie is an art director and a long-time cavy lover who has way too many hobbies.

-Benefits to C&C cages
+Benefits of C&C Cages

-There are many benefits to making a C&C cage as opposed to buying a cage from a pet store.
-For starters, you will save money.
+- Money savings: First of all, you will save money.
 Spending more money at a pet store will get you a cage that is about half of the size of your smallest C&C cage.
 If you use fleece bedding in your C&C cage, you will save even more money.

-Using a C&C cage will also help to ensure that your pigs are healthy and happy.
+- More space: Using a C&C cage will also help to ensure that your pigs are healthy and happy.
 They will not be confined to a small living area.
 If you have a cage mate for your guinea, which you should have if you don't, there is more room for your piggies to have alone time when they need it.

-Another benefit to a C&C cage is all of the possibilities you have to create unique and exciting cages!
+- Endless design possibilities: Another benefit to a C&C cage is all of the possibilities you have to create unique and exciting cages!
 You can create multilevel cages, L-shaped cages, cages with tops, cages with cube stands.
 The possibilities are endless.

-C&C cages are also very easy to clean.
+- Easy to clean: C&C cages are also very easy to clean.
 Being wide and open like my cage is, it is very easy to empty it out and switch the fleece bedding.
 There is no crouching to reach into the doorway of the cage or disassembling.

 The following materials will be needed in order to build a C&C cage:

-- A box cutter
+- Box cutter

 - Duct tape

-- A large ruler or measuring tape
+- Large ruler or measuring tape

-Now that you have everything, lets get started.
+Now that you have everything, let's get started.

 First, you need to figure out how big your C&C cage will be.
 2 x 3 cubes is the smallest size most people go for one guinea pig.
 I have a 2 x4 cage for my two boars, and that is the size shown in the demonstration.
 The size of the cubes is slightly larger than a foot, so when I say I have a 2x4 cage, I'm referring to the number of cubes, not the actual size in feet and inches.